Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 GET | /api/mind/app | List all apps |

-POST | /api/mind/app | Create a new app |
+POST | /api/mind/app | Create new app |

-GET | /api/mind/app/{appId} | Get app details |
+GET | /api/mind/app/{appId} | Retrieve app details (UUID or Slug) |

-PATCH | /api/mind/app/{appId} | Update app (creates new revision) |
+PATCH | /api/mind/app/{appId} | Update app (new revision) |

 DELETE | /api/mind/app/{appId} | Delete app |

-GET | /api/mind/app/{appId}/revisions | List all revisions |
+GET | /api/mind/app/{appId}/revisions | Show all revisions |

-POST | /api/mind/app/{appId}/rollback/{revision} | Roll back to a revision |
+POST | /api/mind/app/{appId}/rollback/{revision} | Rollback to revision |

-POST | /api/mind/app/{appId}/preview | Run preview |
+POST | /api/mind/app/{appId}/preview | Execute preview |

 POST | /api/mind/app/import | Import app |

-GET/POST | /api/mind/app/{appId}/run | Run app (HTML response) |
+GET/POST | /api/mind/app/{appId}/run | Execute app (HTML-Response) |